lawnjelly/smoothing-addon/README.md

 ## Installation

-This repository contains both the addon (in the addons folder) and an example project.
-To examine the example download the repository to your local machine and open it in Godot.
+This repository contains the addon (in the addons folder) and an example demo project as a zip file.
+To examine the demo simply unzip it to a new folder, copy the addons folder into the demo project, and open it from Godot.

 To use the addon in your own project:
 1. Create a new project in Godot or use an existing project.